tasitlabs/tasit-apps/.github/CONTRIBUTING.md

 ### Overview of architecture of the Tasit project

-The `tasit` repo (the one you're looking at now) contains the code for our React Native mobile apps.
+The `tasit-apps` repo (the one you're looking at now) contains the code for our React Native mobile apps.
 There are multiple apps within this repo.
 It's a "monorepo" (feel free google this term for more info).
 That means that in other repos you may have seen for React Native / Expo projects, you would have been able to run `npm start` directly from the root directory to start an app.
 That's not the case here - you need to `cd` into a subdirectory for the app you'd like to run locally.
 We do this so it's more straightforward to extract out shared components used in multiple apps for use by the `Tasit CLI`, which autogenerates the scaffolding for an app using these common components.

 The "middleware" code for interacting with the Ethereum blockchain that you can use from within a React Native app is over in a different GitHub repo called [`Tasit`](https://github.com/tasitlabs/tasit-sdk).
 The apps in this repo all use that package.